Skip to main content

 Adult education and training provided by the Ministry of Education, Science and Innovation (MECI) and the Ministry of Labour, Solidarity and Social Security (MTSSS) are funded by both the state budget and the Human Capital Operational Programme (HCOP) (Programa Operacional do Capital Humano- PO CH), which is part of the Portugal 2020 strategy and the Programme Pessoas 2030, which is part of Portugal 2030.

-As part of its Area 3 - Lifelong Learning, Qualification and Improved Employability, the PO CH accepts applications from bodies associated with adult education and training, as shown in the following table.
+The Demography, Qualification and Inclusion Programme accepts applications from bodies associated with adult education and training, as shown in the following table:

-The HCOP is funded by the European Social Fund (85 %), with the remaining 15 % paid out by public funds that are part of the state budget.
-Applications must be made through the Balcão 2020 online platform.
+The Pessoas 2030 Programme is funded by the European Social Fund (85 %), with the remaining 15 % paid out by public funds that are part of the state budget.
+Applications must be made through the Balcão dos Fundos online platform.

-- expenditure on trainees, the cost of scholarships, food, transport and accommodation, as well as other expenditure on trainees, such as support for their dependents,
+1. expenditure on trainees, the cost of scholarships, food, transport and accommodation, as well as other expenditure on trainees, such as insurance and and childcare costs for dependants, as well as remuneration costs for staff undergoing training.

-- expenditure on other associated non-teaching staff, remuneration for management, technicians, administrative staff, socio-cultural mediators and personal and social mediators, and other staff involved in operational design, preparation, development, management, monitoring and assessment.
+3. expenditure on other associated staff, including expenses with remuneration for management, technicians, administrative staff, socio-cultural mediators and personal and social mediators, and other staff involved in operational design, preparation, development, management, monitoring and assessment.

-- rents, leases and amortisations, expenses related to the lease or amortisation of equipment directly related to operations, and spending on rent or amortisation of premises where training takes place, as well as the lease or amortization of vehicles used to transport trainees and other participants, without prejudice to the provisions of paragraph 4, article 16.
+4. rents, leases and amortisations, including expenses related to the lease or amortisation of equipment related to operations, and spending on rent or amortisation of premises where training takes place, as well as the lease or amortization of vehicles used to transport trainees and other participants.

-- direct costs associated with the preparation, development, monitoring and assessment of operations; spending on preparation of needs analyses; dissemination of operations; selection of trainees and other participants; the purchase, preparation and reproduction of teaching materials; acquisition of books and documentation; spending on teaching materials; travel expenses incurred by the group that are associated with training and specialised technical services related to the assessment of projects and general results, except those provided for in sub-paragraph c).
+5. direct costs associated with the preparation, development, monitoring and assessment of operations including expenses with the preparation of needs analyses; dissemination of operations; selection of trainees and other participants; the purchase, preparation and reproduction of teaching materials; acquisition of books and documentation; spending on teaching materials; travel expenses incurred by the group within the scope of the respective action, expenses associated with the use of training support platforms and the acquisition of specialised technical services related to the evaluation of projects and their overall results.

-- general project costs, other expenses necessary for the design, development and management of operations, such as running costs on energy, water, communications, consumables and non-durable goods, overheads for maintenance of equipment and premises, expenses related to legal advice, notary fees, as well as technical and financial expertise.
+6. general project costs, which include other expenses necessary for the design, development and management of operations, such as running costs on energy, water, communications, consumables and non-durable goods, overheads for maintenance of equipment and premises, expenses related to legal advice, notary fees, as well as technical and financial expertise.

 Fees paid by learners